yidlhu/blockchaindemo/README.md

 4. Run the command 'unzip workspace.zip' to extract workspace file

-5. Startup docker network and keep this terminal opening https://github.com/yidlhu/blockchaindemo/blob/master/docker-compose.yml （copy it into "workspace" folder）
+5. Startup docker network and keep this terminal opening https://github.com/yidlhu/blockchaindemo/blob/master/docker-compose.yml （Keep the below file in the folder of "workspace"）
     ```
     cd workspace
     run the command 'docker-compose up'